 Since 2002, he has managed several projects as independent, self-supported or freelance curator, his achievements have been developed mostly in the fields of contemporary art and visual culture but also within the anthropology and the biology sciences.
 He has collaborated with selected institutions (public, private and personal ones) in Europe and Asia, as well as in the Americas, showing his exhibitions, publications and public programs in a number of countries such as: Sweden, Japan, Germany, Denmark, Austria, Cuba, Colombia and Mexico.
 Recently, his curatorial research, mediation and management of projects have been benefited by different international programs and institutions such as: Danish Art Foundation, CCA Estonia, CAC Vilnius, IASPIS, Icelandic Art Center.
 IFA, Goethe Institute, Austrian Cultural Forum and Jumex Foundation, among others.

-Guillaume Bijl is here in Iceland for his first visit and will on that occasion give lectures on his art and career at Reykjavík Art Museum – Hafnarhús and at The Iceland Academy of the Arts.
-He will also show an installation at Mengi art space at Odinsgata
+Guillaume Bijl came to Iceland for his first visit and on that occasion he gave a lecture on his art and career at Reykjavík Art Museum – Hafnarhús and at The Iceland Academy of the Arts.
+He will also exhibited an installation at Mengi art space at Odinsgata

 Bijl (born 1946, in Antwerp) is a Belgian installation artist.
 He is a self-taught artist with background in theater.
 From the second half of the 1970s he started to create spatial objects and was researching in finding alternatives for conceptual art.
 Bijl’s first installation was a driving school, set in a gallery-space in Antwerp in 1979, accompanied by a manifesto calling for the abolition of art centers, and replacing them with ‘socially useful institutions’.